JosephDuffy/HashableMacro/README.md

 > [!WARNING]
 > This package requires Swift 5.9.2, which ships with Xcode 15.1.
 It is possible to add this package in Xcode 15.0 and 15.0.1 but the `@Hashable` macro will not be available.

-`HashableMacro` is a Swift macro for adding `Hashable` conformance.
+`@Hashable` is a Swift macro for adding `Hashable` conformance.
 It is particularly useful when synthesised conformance is not possible, such as with classes or a struct with 1 or more non-hashable properties.

 The `@Hashable` macro is applied to the type that will conform to `Hashable` and the `Hashed` macro is applied to each of the properties that should contribute to the `Hashable` conformance.